ITernovtsiy/developer-documentation/docs/migrating/migrating_from_ez_publish_platform.md

 !!! note

-    As of v1.3, be aware this XmlText Field Type now uses the Content View system introduced in eZ Platform 1.0, so make sure you adapt custom templates and override rules if you plan to use this for rendering xmltext content _(in Legacy Bridge setup)_.
+    Be aware this XmlText Field Type in eZ Platform uses the Content View system introduced in eZ Platform 1.0, so make sure you adapt custom templates and override rules if you plan to use this for rendering xmltext content _(in Legacy Bridge setup)_.

 ##### 2.3.
 Config